ceph/ceph/doc/rados/operations/placement-groups.rst

  Placement Groups
 ==================

+Placement groups (PGs) are subsets of each logical Ceph pool.
+Placement groups perform the function of placing objects (as a group) into OSDs.
+Ceph manages data internally at placement-group granularity: this scales better than would managing individual RADOS objects.
+A cluster that has a larger number of placement groups (for example, 150 per OSD) is better balanced than an otherwise identical cluster with a smaller number of placement groups.

+Ceph’s internal RADOS objects are each mapped to a specific placement group, and each placement group belongs to exactly one Ceph pool.

 See Sage Weil's blog post `New in Nautilus: PG merging and autotuning
 <https://ceph.io/en/news/blog/2019/new-in-nautilus-pg-merging-and-autotuning/>`_
-for information about the relationship of placement groups to pools and to objects.
+for more information about the relationship of placement groups to pools and to objects.

 .. _pg-autoscaler: